 - 1) Initial review: Applications that do not meet the essential eligibility criteria will be rejected.
-You will be informed of the reasons for rejection. - 2) Independent Expert assessment: Eligible applications are scored by at least three DPAG members against the assessment criteria set out below to inform the discussion at the Sift meeting. - 3) Sift meeting: The DPAG discuss comments and agree the strongest applications for funding or inviting to Stage 2 (repeating Stages 2 and 3 above). - 4) Final result: Defra reviews DPAG's recommendations and award the grants.
+You will be informed of the reasons for rejection. - Independent Expert assessment: Eligible applications are scored by at least three DPAG members against the assessment criteria set out below to inform the discussion at the Sift meeting. - 3) Sift meeting: The DPAG discus comments and agree the strongest applications for funding. - 4) Final result: Defra reviews DPAG's recommendations and award the grants.